 The trustees have delegated decisions on fundraising to a fundraising panel, consisting of two staff members, three committee chairs and an OTG representative, however the trustees remain the ultimate decision-making body in relation to this policy and fundraising matters.

-For all internet-related policies such as Confidentiality & Data Protection, Subject Access Requests, Legitimate Interests, Privacy & Cookies and more, visit our Privacy Notice page.
+For all internet-related policies such as Confidentiality and Data Protection, Subject Access Requests, Legitimate Interests, Privacy and Cookies and more, visit our Privacy Notice page.

 As an independent charity and membership organisation, we seek to provide content that is accurate and informative and in a way that the general public can easily understand.
 Where possible, we provide data and statistics from a variety of sources that we believe to be accurate and relevant.

 We assess and respond to media based on the urgency and relevance of the enquiry and if aligned with our aims and if we are best placed, or able, to respond effectively.

-We undertake to assess and, where appropriate, action media requests in a timely manner in order to maintain positive media relations, endeavouring to be proactive and responsive in our communication activities.
-All inquiries should be directed in the first instance to the Head of Communications and Engagement, Liz Price, at [email protected] or [email protected]
+We undertake to assess and, where appropriate, action media requests in a timely manner in order to maintain positive media relations, aiming to be proactive and responsive in our communication activities.

 Press releases and statements are published on the News section of our website so that they may be easily accessed by the media and the general public.